starlitriver/starlitriver.github.io/content/misc/guide to using Mathematica.md

 description:
 aliases: []
 tags: []
+created: 2024-11-19T21:16:11
+modified: 2025-02-09T15:53:43
 permalink:
 ---

-here are some key takeaways about how to use Mathematica for some math stuff we usually use,
+Mathematica, the common usage things.

-here is a nice little [pdf](https://dornsife.usc.edu/mathcenter/wp-content/uploads/sites/159/2023/06/crib_sheet.pdf) someone made. it's a nice summary of the most important things to keep in mind
+Here's a nice little [pdf](https://dornsife.usc.edu/mathcenter/wp-content/uploads/sites/159/2023/06/crib_sheet.pdf) someone made, a nice summary of the most important things.

 ## how it works

-so Mathematica is the name of the app, and it works by having components first you input some stuff into the app, and the app will take that and express it in computer code stuff, which involves a lot of math stuff like axioms or whats... anyway, once your input has been understood, there's the backend that does a lot of thinking and then you'll have your answer shown to you
+Mathematica is the name of the app.
+First you input some stuff into the app, and the app will take that and express it in computer code stuff, which involves a lot of math stuff like axioms or whats... anyway, once your input has been understood, there's the backend that does a lot of thinking and then you'll have your answer shown to you

-Mathematica

 ## basic usage